vania020/wro2025-robotek/README.md

 </table>

 ### Why *Ruwance*?
 The name *Ruwance* comes from combining the Quechua word "**ruway**" and the English word "**chance**".
 Ruway means "to create" or "to do", which really reflects who we are, a team that is always making, building, and experimenting.
-Chance represents the opportunities and the risks we take while bringing our ideas to life.
 As students of Robotek from Lima, Peru, we have learned that creativity and resilience are important traits to succeed in and enjoy our robotics journey.